-Janet Eisenberg Casting has been a fixture (a leopard-print couch, to be specific) in the New York advertising community since back in 1992.
+Janet Eisenberg (she/her) has been a fixture (a leopard-print couch, to be specific) in the New York advertising community since back in 1992.
 That was the year Janet, an in-house casting director at Ayer Advertising, and a recent immigrant from Los Angeles, decided to open her own voice casting business.
 For twenty-five years, Janet has been casting voices for TV and radio commercials and promos, animated feature films, documentaries, and television projects.

 THE REASON PEOPLE KEEP COMING TO JANET EISENBERG CASTING IS JANET.